Feel free to peruse our literature, including brochures, posters, videos, and background info!

 GPCRs are primary drug targets for therapeutic intervention in multiple disease models, but they are notoriously difficult to characterize due to their inherent instability upon purification.
 Prior kinetic binding techniques have substantial roadblocks in studying GPCRs, but in this application note, we present Agile R100’s success in quantifying these difficult compounds.
 Features of Agile R100 that enable successful detection GPCR interactions include: the ability to sense in complex samples containing detergents and solvents, a non-microfluidic format that allows the sample to be applied directly to the surface of the biosensor chip, temperature versatility, and low target concentration and small sample volume requirements.

-Small Molecule Compounds in DMSO Binding with GPCR and TNFαLogin
+Kinetic Characterization of Small Molecules in 10% DMSO Interacting with GPCR and TNFα TargetsLogin

 In this application note, we present Agile R100 kinetic binding data (kon, koff, and KD) from the interaction of 3 small molecule compounds dissolved in 10% DMSO binding with their respective targets – 2 GPCRs solubilized in additional detergents and a cytokine protein.